beenlanced/ai_learning_visualizing_latent_spaces/README.md

 1. **Run the Project**

-   - Run `visualizing_latent_space.ipynb` in Jupyter
+   - Run `visualizing_latent_space.ipynb` in Jupyter Notebook UI or in VS code.

 ---

 ## Special Notes

-- Including`requirements.txt` file as there are unique considerations when using the `TensorFlow` library and just in case there any issues.
+- Including`requirements.txt` file as there are unique considerations when using the `TensorFlow` library.
+Plus, just in case you run into issues wth the `pyproject.toml` file there is the ability to use the requirements file as well to build the virtual environment.

 - Running this notebook took approximately 25 minutes to run using an Apple M4 Pro with macOS Sequoia.
 Depending on the processor(s) that you are running this time will vary.